jd1100/replay-code-test/README.md

 # replay-code-test

-to run the api, build comple the code with ``go build main.go`` and then run the compiled code
+to run the api, compile the code with ``go build main.go`` and then run the compiled binary

-requires GO version 1.17.2
+Ran with GO version 1.17.2

 # Testing
 you can run tests by sending a GET request to the below URL (if you are running locally)